 2. Fragmented and Opaque Networks

-When a hurricane or wildfire disrupts local clinics, employees may be forced to seek out-of-network care, incurring surprise bills.
-Pharmacy benefit managers (PBMs) often have opaque pricing that becomes more exploitative during shortages.
-Waste-estimated at 20-25% of total healthcare spend-explodes as employees scramble for limited resources.
+When a hurricane or wildfire shuts down local clinics, employees might have to go out-of-network.
+Surprise bills follow.
+PBMs with opaque pricing get even more aggressive during shortages.
+Waste—already 20–25% of total healthcare spend—explodes as employees scramble for limited resources.

 3. No Alignment Between Health and Wealth